WayScience/CytoSnake/docs/workflow-modules.md

 ## Aggregate

-Aggregates single-cell profiles into aggregated profiles based on a given strata
+Aggregates single-cell profiles into aggregated profiles based on the given strata.

 For example, users can configure `Metadata_Well` as their strata in order to aggregate single-cell data into the Well level.